smart-data-models/dataModel.TourismDestinations/Event/doc/spec_DE.md

     electricTransport:
       description: ' List of the different types of electric transport proposed by the city.
 A combination of.
 Enum:''electricBicycle, electricCar, electricMotorBike, electricScooter'''
       items:
+        description: Every element of the possible electric transports to the event
         enum:
           - electricBicycle
           - electricCar
           - electricMotorBike
           - electricScooter
         type: string
+        x-ngsi:
+          type: Property
       type: array
       x-ngsi:
         type: Property